-The National government will be responsible for developing regulations, standards, strategies and any other relevant policies.
-The National government will carry out this function through the ministry in charge of livestock and its agencies in consultation with other government agencies and stakeholders.
+The National Government will be responsible for countrywide implementation of this Policy, developing regulations, standards, strategies and any other relevant sub policies.
+The national government will carry out this function through the ministry in charge of livestock and its agencies in consultation with the county governments, other government agencies and stakeholders.